eakta178/nytreact/README.md

-# nytreact
+# nytreact-  React-based rendition of the New York Times Article Search application

-React-based rendition of the New York Times Article Search application A MongoDB, Express, ReactJS and NodeJS application where users can query, display, and save articles from the New York Times Article Search API.
+A MongoDB, Express, ReactJS and NodeJS application where users can query, display, and save articles from the New York Times Article Search API.
 Users can remove saved articles and add/deletes notes to it